Skip to main content

 The strongest near-term gain, for Sam, sits with individuals.

 AI helps remove low-value tasks and accelerate everyday work.
-Sam describes this as automating the mundane to empower the brain.
+The aim is automating the mundane to empower the brain.

 These efficiency gains could be so powerful that people have talked about their ability to reshape organisational structures.